francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 f(x_1, \dots, x_n) = \sum_{i=1}^{2n+1} \boldsymbol{\phi}_i \left( \sum_{j=1}^n \phi_{ij}(x_j)  \right)
 $$

 where $$2n+1$$ is the hidden layer size.

 But what about the approximation capabilities of deep KANs of the kind tested by the authors?
-Interestingly, [this recent paper](https://arxiv.org/abs/2410.01803) seems to prove, very briefly, that while MLPs can be represented by KANs of comparable (slightly larger) size, they scale quadratically (instead of linearly) with the grid size of the splines, suggesting that certain functions can be represented more efficiently by KANs.
+Interestingly, [this recent paper](https://arxiv.org/abs/2410.01803) seems to prove that while MLPs can be represented by KANs of comparable (slightly larger) size, they scale quadratically (instead of linearly) with the grid size of the splines, suggesting that certain functions can be represented more efficiently by KANs.

 ## References